latex3/latex2e/required/latex-lab/README.md

 This bundle holds optional files that are loaded in certain situations by kernel code (if available).
-For example, the new (as of 2021/12) `\DocumentMeta` command in the kernel loads a file from here holding the real payload.
-While this code is still in development and the use is experimental and mainly for the tagging project) the code is stored outside the format so that there can be intermediate release not affecting the production use of LaTeX.
+For example, the new (as of 2021/12) `\DocumentMetadata` command in the kernel loads a file from here holding the real payload.
+While this code is still in development and the use is experimental and mainly for the tagging project, the code is stored outside the format so that there can be intermediate releases not affecting the production use of LaTeX.